- Posts: 14

 by holch

-holch replied the topic: Token import - CSV file too big
+Replied by holch on topic Token import - CSV file too big

 I don't think the problem is the number of tokens, but the file size.
 This would depend very much on your server settings.
 What is the error message?